PaddlePaddle/CINN/docs/source/cinn_builder_api.rst

    :depth: 3
 ..

-CinnBuilder Primitive Semantics
+NetBuilder Primitive Semantics
 ===============================

-The following describes the semantics of operations defined in the CinnBuilder interface.
+The following describes the semantics of operations defined in the NetBuilder interface.

 1. Scalar Primitive APIs
 ------------------------